Sewards End: History

 In the 11th century Sewards End did not exist as a defined community.
 At that time there were four smaller communities around what would eventually become Sewards End.

 Probably the most influential at that time was Wills Ayley where Monks from Saffron Walden had been granted 60 acres of land in 1070.
 In 1090 Geoffrey de Mandeville, Lord of Saffron Walden, granted 60 acres of land to Sigesward reputedly his food taster.
 Ten years after his death in Belgium in 1114, his grandson, Albold de Pouncyn applied to have the land reinstated to him.
 Albold named the village in memory of his grandfather.

 The monks of Wills Ayley acquired St Aylotts by 1248.
 Everyone had to serve the Monks and over the next 200 years they took over the village.

 In the mid 14th century the Black Death reached Sewards end and the population of the village reduced from 400 to 100.

 By the 15th century the monastery applied for and was granted the position of land recorders and they grabbed the titles of every available land holding.

 Very early in the 16th century the village was amalgamated under the name of Sewers End.

 However, the monks continued to dominate.
 Rents were high and men, women and children had to work 7 days a week in order to pay rent.
 Seeking wood for fuel or catching rabbits for food led to flogging or hanging.
 The citizens of Sewards End were virtual prisoners within the confines of the village as they had to pay at the toll gates set up around every exit and entry to the village.

 In 1531 things were to change.
 Henry the VIII was on the throne and he severed links with Rome.
 The Act of Reformation outlawed the Monasteries.
 The people of Sewards End joined in with what was happening elsewhere.
 Monks were captured and hung or forced to flee and Monasteries were sacked.
 This is why there is no trace of the Monastery at Wills Ayley.

 The community's name has changed over the centuries from Syward-hes-haund in 1286, Sewardsende in the mid 14th century and eventually to the name close to the one used today, Sewers End a name that continued until as late as 1911.

-As Sewards End dates back many centuries, it is fortunate to include many examples of fine historic architecture, including buildings such as "Everards" and the folly known as "The Towers".
+As Sewards End dates back many centuries, it is fortunate to include many examples of fine historic architecture, including buildings such as "Everards" the folly known as "The Towers", and the early 1900's "Satis House".

 In 2014 the Tour de France cycle race passed through the village watched by many people including a significant number of non- villagers.

+Sewards End was historically part of the parish of Saffron Walden.
+It became a separate civil parish in 2004.